Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Outlook

 \section{Outlook}

-In this paper, we have introduced several new coproducts on well-known algebras.
-A natural line of inquiry is whether these coproducts are related to existing ones, for instance through a Drinfel'd twist.
-Specifically, for the generalized coproduct presented in Section \ref{eq:coqr} (which extends the known result for $U_q(sl_2)$), can it be proven that it is obtainable from the usual $U_q(sl_2)$ coproduct via a Drinfel'd twist?
+In this paper, we have introduced several new generalized coproducts on well-known algebras.
+A natural line of inquiry is whether these generalized coproducts are related to existing ones, for instance through a~Drinfeld twist.
+Specifically, for the one presented in Section~\ref{eq:coqr} (which extends the known result for ${\rm U}_q(\mathfrak{sl}_2)$), can it be proven that it is obtainable from the usual ${\rm U}_q(\mathfrak{sl}_2)$ coproduct via a~Drinfeld twist?
+In~\cite{GZ92}, the $q$-Racah polynomials appear as ``twisted'' Clebsch--Gordan coefficients for ${\rm U}_q(\mathfrak{sl}_2)$, i.e., they are the overlap coefficients between rotated bases.
+It would be interesting to investigate the relationship between the rotation introduced in~\cite{GZ92} and the generalized coproduct defined in this paper.
+Specifically, we believe that this rotation can be interpreted as a~Drinfeld twist of our map $\Delta$, recovering the standard coproduct of ${\rm U}_q(\mathfrak{sl}_2)$.
+Similarly, the twisted primitive elements of ${\rm U}_q(\mathfrak{sl}_2)$, which have been introduced in~\cite{Koelink96, Koor93,NM90} to study zonal spherical functions on the ${\rm SU}_q(2)$ quantum group, could be given an interpretation of the generalized coproduct introduced here.
+It is also known that $q$-Racah polynomials appear naturally in the context of the dynamical quantum Yang--Baxter equation~\cite{KR01} and of the reflection equation~\cite{Bas}.
+Consequently, it is natural to ask whether the map $\Delta$ obtained in this work can also be derived within those frameworks.

-Furthermore, since the defined coproducts are generally non-cocommutative, it would be valuable to investigate whether an associated universal $R$-matrix exists.
-A next step is to examine the coassociativity of these coproducts.
-If they are not coassociative, computing the associated coassociator would be a worthwhile endeavor, see for example Remark \ref{rema_coassociativitypq}.
+Furthermore, since the generalized coproducts are generally non-cocommutative, it would be valuable to investigate whether an associated universal $R$-matrix exists.
+A next step is to examine the coassociativity of these generalized coproducts.
+If they are not coassociative, computing the associated coassociator would be a~worthwhile endeavor, see, for example, Remark~\ref{rema_coassociativitypq}.

 The CG coefficients are proportional to the $3j$-symbols.
-For $sl_2$, it is possible to compute the $3nj$-symbols, which govern the decomposition of tensor products involving more than two irreducible representations into a direct sum of irreducible representations.
+For $\mathfrak{sl}_2$, it is possible to compute the $3nj$-symbols, which govern the decomposition of tensor products involving more than two irreducible representations into a~direct sum of irreducible representations.
 These higher-order symbols are also known to be associated with various special functions.
-We anticipate that similar computations will be possible for the coproducts introduced here, leading to interesting special functions.
-We plan to address these open problems in future work
+We anticipate that similar computations will be possible for the homomorphisms $\Delta$ introduced here, leading to interesting special functions.
+Finally, we focus on $\mathfrak{osc}$, $\mathfrak{sl}_2$ or ${\rm U}_q(\mathfrak{sl}_2)$, but we believe that our approach can also be useful to obtain generalized coproduct for other Lie algebras as $\mathfrak{su}(1,1)$ generalizing previous results obtained in this context~\cite{Alvarez}.
+We plan to address these open problems in future work.

-\section{Acknowledgments}
+\subsection{Acknowledgments}